Ender Lilies: Quietus of the Knights

 is a 2021 action role-playing platform game developed by Adglobe and Live Wire and published by Binary Haze Interactive, featuring a dark fantasy fairy tale.

-The story follows Lily, the last surviving priestess in a land devastated by an endless and oppressive rain (named rain of death) that drives living things demented and transforms them into undead while granting immortality.
+The story follows Lily, the last surviving priestess in a land devastated by an endless and oppressive rain (named rain of death) that drives living things demented and transforms them into undead while granting immortality, also known as blighted.
 Awakening in a church with no recollection of recent events, Lily turns to exploring beyond the safety of the sanctuary to find the source of the rain.
 Along the way, Lily can summon the spirits of purified undead to protect her.

 The title debuted on Steam Early Access on January 21, 2021, and was subsequently released on June 22, 2021, for Windows through Steam and Nintendo Switch.
 Other console launches followed on June 29, with Xbox One and Xbox Series X and Series S releases, and later with PlayStation 4 release on July 20.
 It received positive reviews from critics.

 On March 25, 2024, the sequel Ender Magnolia: Bloom in the Mist was released in early access, later being fully released on January 22, 2025.